ninecat-ui/ninecat-ui/docs/en-US/Avatar/index.md

 ## Type

-Supports three types: image, icon, and character.
+Supports three types: image, icon, and character.You can have custom colors and background colors.

 :::demo
 avatar/type